xabbu42/Master/arbeit.md

 by the premise of the lemma but still hold for arbitrary annotations
 $an$.
-That means there is no implicit assumption that the families have only a single occurrence in the root sequents used in the lemma or theorem and the results can also be used in subtrees $T↾s$ together with an annotation $an_T$ for the complete tree.
+That means there is no implicit assumption that the families have only a single occurrence in the root sequents used in the lemma or theorem and the results can also be used in subtrees $T↾S$ together with an annotation $an_T$ for the complete tree.

 \Begin{lemma}[weakening for G3s] \label{weak}